TRISTAN-ORF/TIS_transformer/README.md

 Data files to large to host on GitHub, specifically those in the `data/`, `models/`, and `outputs/` folders, can be downloaded from [here](http://biobix.be/tis_transformer).
 ## 🔗 Methodology <a name="methodology"></a>
 Annotations are performed by a machine learning model following a methodology similar to those defined for natural language modelling tasks.
 Ensemble annotations have been used to obtain transcripts and TIS annotations.
-The model processes the full transcript sequence to impute the presence of TIS at each position on the transcript.
+The model processes the full transcript sequence to predict the presence of TIS at each position on the transcript.

 The model architecture is based on that of the [Performer](https://arxiv.org/abs/2009.14794), which allows the use of longer input sequences due to the memory efficiency of the attention-based calculations.

 ## 📏 Benchmark <a name="benchmark"></a>

-The tool has been compared to similar approaches applying TIS imputation based on the transcript nucleotide sequence.
+The tool has been compared to similar approaches applying TIS prediction based on the transcript nucleotide sequence.
 More details about the benchmarking approach are listed in the [article](https://www.biorxiv.org/content/10.1101/2021.11.18.468957v1).
 The scripts to obtain the scores for TISRover, TITER, and DeepGSR are deposited in `scripts/benchmarks`.
 The models are found under `models/benchmarks`

 ## 📊 Remapping of the human proteome <a name="human"></a>